All Episodes

 Yeah.

-I didn't know those were some of your some of your greater ideas, and those are those are really important for the audience to see that those things are possible.
+And those are really important for the audience to see that those things are possible.

-So I remember late in December, right before you left Congress, we had this great dinner, and you're a big wine guy, and you brought out like all these special wines, and I was like, oh, this is really cool.
+So I remember late in December, right before you left Congress, we had this great dinner and you're a big wine guy and you brought out like all these special wines and I was like, oh, this is really cool.

-And then two days later you told me you were leaving Congress.
+And then two days later, you told me you were leaving Congress.

 Why?